LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 his heart started pounding,

-and that was bittersweet,
+and that was so bittersweet,

 seeing that much halo,

 being close to it

-and yet so far away.
+and yet far away.

 &nbsp;

 Boys are just like girls,

-cuz we love so freaking hard,
+cuz we love so hard,

-we get deceived in darkness
+and get deceived in dark

-when someone is our light.
+someone is our lighthouse.

 &nbsp;

 They told their oldest friends,

-and they were so surprised,
+they were so surprised,

-someone could really care much,
+someone really cared,

-and both could wear a halo,
+both could wear a halo,

-and both were deeply in love,
+both were deeply in love,

 fearing not being smiled back,

-and a smile was not enough
+nut a smile was not enough,

-but freaking more than
+but so freaking more

-what they both could take.
+than what they both could take.